writetome51/batch-to-page-translator/README.md

 ## Properties
 ```
-// The first 2 properties must be set before doing anything else:
+// The first 2 properties, itemsPerPage and itemsPerBatch, must be set before doing
+// anything else.
+// If this.itemsPerBatch / this.itemsPerPage does not divide evenly, 1 is subtracted
+// from this.itemsPerBatch until they do.
+So, sometimes after assigning a value to
+// either this.itemsPerPage or this.itemsPerBatch, this.itemsPerBatch will change slightly.

+itemsPerPage: integer

 itemsPerBatch: integer
     // Total number of items the Paginator can handle at once.

-itemsPerPage: integer
+    // Whenever its value is changed, this.currentBatchNumber becomes undefined.
+    // The user must call this.set_currentBatchNumber_basedOnPage() to
+    // reset this.currentBatchNumber.

 currentBatchNumber: integer (read-only)
-    // This is set by calling this.set_currentBatchNumber_basedOnPage(pageNumber) .
+    // This is set by calling this.set_currentBatchNumber_basedOnPage() .

 totalBatches: integer (read-only)